MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/multiplayer/matchmaking/concepts/live-matchmaking-target-session.md

 - Settings that configure the managed initialization process as a whole.
 - Settings that configure QoS requirements.

-See [MPSD Session Templates](../multiplayer-session/mpsd-overview.md) for examples of session templates for common title scenarios.
+For examples of session templates for common title scenarios, see [Multiplayer session templates](../../mpsd/concepts/live-session-templates.md) and [Multiplayer Session Directory overview](../../mpsd/live-mpsd-overview.md).

 | Note                                                                                                                              |
 |------------------------------------------------------------------------------------------------------------------------------------------------|